We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 All Feet are Not Created Equal

 Many people assume their feet are the same size, but that’s often not true.
-I guarantee that if you measure your feet, you’ll likely find differences – one foot may be larger, wider, or have a different arch than the other.
+I guarantee that if you measure your feet, you’ll likely find that one foot is larger, wider, or has a different arch than the other.

 Research shows that around 60% of adults have one foot that’s wider and/or longer than the other